simonceddy/footy-typescript/readme.md

 - Alter how time elapses so that actions determine their own durations.
 This should allow for stopped clock situations and hopefully sort out some of the issues with unrealistic numbers
 - Better attributes generation and position determination, likely including changes to valid attributes
 - Ability to set certain config via dot file like .env
-- Ability to run simulation from submitted matchups
 - Add some algorithmic name generation instead of solely using static data
 - Use better caching for data used by generators
 - Pseudo parallel action generation and handling ideally allowing individual entities to have their own actions and thus move around the xy grid
+- Schema route for user submitted matchup object
 - General improvements and optimisations
 - Better typescripting as I learn more